ryotaok/ryotaok.github.io/dos_src/src/Barbara.md

 information.

 The following tables show relative strength of the available weapons and artifacts.
-The columns of "5s", "10s" and "20s" are obtained by simulating max damage of the weapons and artifacts at a particular moment.
+Each column of seconds shows the maximum total damage at a particular moment when the character uses the respective weapons and artifacts.

 ## Weapons